 If the veggies are omitted it’s just a chicken pie (and yes that’s a thing).

-Chicken pot pie is a fantastic way to use up left-over chicken, especially if you’ve made my whole roasted chicken recipe.
+Chicken pot pie is a great way to use up leftover chicken, especially if you’ve made my whole roasted chicken recipe.

 This is my mom’s long time chicken pot pie recipe and I’m so happy to share it here.

 It’s so delicious that she happily serves it to guests at her dinner parties.
 Aside from vegetarians, who doesn’t love chicken pot pie?
 It’s so full of comfort food vibes.
 Your dinner guests will feel right at home when you make this – heck they might even want to move in.

 Gluten-Free Chicken Pot Pie Ingredients

 My gluten-free chicken pot pie filling consists of 6 yummy ingredients.
 They are all cooked ahead of time and gently mixed together before pouring into your baking dish.